 - Create a button to promote your adoption blog.

 - Instagram, Facebook, Twitter feed.
 The first thing expectant parents will do when they have your names will be to Google search for you and see what comes up.
 Social Media.

 - If you want to use the same “idea” as your friend, ask.
 Do NOT copy, paste and change a few words.
 Use other’s ideas as inspiration and write it yourself.

 - Keep your blog updated!

-Create a space that expectant parents can really gain a sense of who you are as a family and what life would be like for their child in your home.
-Create a space where expectant parents can feel the love that you have for their child and for them.
+Create a space in an adoption blog that expectant parents can really gain a sense of who you are as a family and what life would be like for their child in your home.
+Create a space where expectant parents can feel the love that you have for their children and them.
 Create a space that is truly you, and you will create a family.